HRS Rebate vs Net Metering Ontario 2026: Decision Guide

 Path A: Net Metering

-• Excess generation in any month is credited at your full residential retail rate, not the wholesale market rate.
+• Excess generation is credited at your full residential retail rate (energy charge only — not delivery, regulatory, or HST).

-• Available at every Ontario LDC.
-Connection process and timeline differ slightly between Toronto Hydro, London Hydro, Alectra, Hydro One, Hydro Ottawa, Burlington Hydro, Oakville Hydro, Milton Hydro, Utilities Kingston, and the rest.
+• Available at every Ontario LDC: Toronto Hydro, London Hydro, Hydro One, Alectra, Hydro Ottawa, Burlington Hydro, Oakville Hydro, Milton Hydro, Utilities Kingston, Oshawa PUC, and others.

 When net metering wins